airdaydev/airday/roadmap.md

 - [] CRDT: How will sorting work (see LSEQ - or automerge's implementation)
 - [] CRDT: Define all data structures
 - [] Update strategy (anticipate changes)
+- [] Add new item adds saves item into store

 ## Predeploy, meta app
 - [] Help item type for new users - how to pin in Safari on IOS and same with android